-In Turkey there are 108 television channels and 83 radio-TVs in total; 14 of which are national, 11 regional, 83 local.
-State owned Turkish Radio and Television Corporation (TRT), owns 13 channels in total.
+In Turkey there are 196 television channels; 19 of which are national, 12 regional, 165 local.
+State-owned Turkish Radio and Television Corporation (TRT), owns 13 channels in total (RATEM 2018).
 In 2009 TRT started broadcasting in Kurdish with its channel named TRT Kurdi.
 Additionally, in 2010, TRT El Arabia which broadcasts in Arabic was established.
 TRT is mostly criticized for pro-government broadcasting.

-TRT held the monopoly in broadcasting until commercial TVs were in the 1990's.
+TRT held the monopoly in broadcasting until commercial TVs were in the 1990s.
 Star 1, the first private TV station, was founded in 1990.
 A law for private broadcasting was added to the constitution in 1993.
-At the moment, out of the top 10 TV channels that hold the most audience six belong to Doğuş, Doğan and Kalyon Groups.

 These shutdowns were based on "connection, coherence and communication with the Gülen Terror Organization (FETO/PYD) which has been established as a threat to national security; as well as terror organizations and structures and groups which have been declared as acting against the security of the state, by the National Security Council."

-First 16 TV channels were shut down through decree 668, 12 were shut down by RTÜK based on decree 668.
-On October 3, Med Nûçe TV, which broadcasted in Europe, banned on French satellite Eutelsat through Turkey's official request.
+16 TV channels have been shut down through decree 668, 12 were shut down by RTÜK based on decree 668.
+On October 3, Med Nûçe TV (Kurdish), which broadcasted in Europe, banned on French satellite Eutelsat through Turkey's official request.

 Which Channels Were Shut Down?